Visas and Health in Russia

 Vaccines and Safety in Russia

-• Compulsory vaccines and certificates: No vaccine is required for visitors.
+• Compulsory vaccinations and certificates: No vaccinations are required for visitors.
 However, an HIV certificate is required for stays longer than 90 days.

-• Recommended vaccines and certificates: Be up-to-date on the vaccine schedule at the DTP level, viral hepatitis A and B, whooping cough and for children on everything from rabies and measles.
-If you are going to rural areas in the spring or summer, consider vaccination against tick encephalitis.
+• Recommended vaccinations and certificates: be up to date with the vaccination calendar for DTP, viral hepatitis A and B, whooping cough and, for children, rabies and measles.
+If you travel to rural areas in spring or summer, remember to get vaccinated against tick-borne encephalitis.

-• Local diseases: Nothing special, other than the problems related to the hygiene of food and drink even in Moscow as risk of food poisoning.
+• Local illnesses: Nothing in particular, apart from problems relating to food and drink hygiene, even in Moscow, where there is a risk of food poisoning.

 Security

-Travel to the following areas is not recommended because of the unstable political situation: the Caucasus, Chechnya, Ingushetia, Kabardino-Balkaria and North Ossetia.
+Travel to the following areas is inadvisable due to the unstable political situation: the Caucasus, Chechnya, Ingushetia, Kabardino-Balkaria and North Ossetia.

-Stay vigilant during your stay in public places and public transport as the risk of attacks exists although rare.
+Remain vigilant during your stay in public places and on public transport, as the risk of terrorist attack exists, albeit rarely.

-Pickpockets and aggressions are common towards foreigners.
-It is advisable to keep your valuables in the hotel safe.
+Pickpockets and assaults on foreigners are common.
+We advise you to keep your valuables in the hotel safe.

 Health insurance in Russia

-Why take international health insurance when traveling or living in Russia?
-Simply because health spending quickly reaches very high amounts abroad.
-On the other hand, health insurance is compulsory in Russia in order to be covered in a public or private institution.
-In addition, the repatriation guarantee is an essential criterion.
-In the event of a serious accident it is sometimes necessary to carry out a medicalized repatriation to the nearest medical center or to the country of residence.
-Depending on where you are at the time of the accident, and depending on the medical prognosis, it may be necessary to charter a helicopter or a medicalized aircraft.
+Why take out international health insurance when traveling or living in Russia?
+Quite simply because healthcare costs can quickly reach very high levels abroad.
+In addition, health insurance is compulsory in Russia in order to receive treatment in a public or private establishment.
+Repatriation cover is also an essential criterion.
+In the event of a serious accident, medical repatriation to the nearest medical center or to the country of residence may be necessary.
+Depending on where you are at the time of the accident, and the medical prognosis, it may be necessary to charter a helicopter or medical aircraft.